+Year of Submission

+Date of Submission

+31-Jan-2018

-14. Whether AQAR was placed before statutory body ?
-No 15.
-Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 31-Jan-2019 17.
-Does the Institution have Management Information System ?
-Yes If yes, give a brief descripton and a list of modules currently operational (maximum 500 words) In consonance with IQAC, college has organised ICT training to Administrative staff from time to time.
+17. Does the Institution have Management Information System ?
+Yes If yes, give a brief descripton and a list of modules currently operational (maximum 500 words) In consonance with IQAC, college has organized ICT training to Administrative staff from time to time.
 Partial mode of MIS Is in practice viz preparation of permanent staff salary bill is done through HRMS, final internal marks uploaded on university portal, revaluation is applied online process as per university guidelines, students admission elist is submitted to university, etc.